Draft – Review – Revise – Customize – Litigate

 Typical Contracts Drafted – Reviewed – Revised – Customized – Litigated by TJL

-Not only do our Business Lawyers deal with contract matters from the transactional side, but they also represent clients in contract litigation.
-Every client should want their Commercial Agreements Lawyer to have experience litigating contracts.
+Not only do our Business Attorneys deal with contract matters from the transactional side, but they also represent clients in contract litigation.
+Every client should want their Business Agreements Lawyer to have experience litigating contracts.
 Good contract drafting is born in and developed through the fires of litigation.
 A Contract Litigation Lawyer has an advanced understanding of the elements of a contractual arrangement that typically breed disputes, and how contract terms and contract language can be interpreted (or misinterpreted) to support one position or another.
 This understanding can be invaluable when drafting, reviewing, revising or customizing a contract for a specific client, involved in a specific type of contractual relationship.

 The fees charged to draft, review, revise and customize a contract depend on a variety of factors.